Case Management Society of America Professional Statement Against Social Injustice and Intolerance (revised)

 - Fidelity (to follow-through and to keep promises)

 - Justice (to treat others fairly)

-- All clients are unique individuals and the professional case manager engages them without regard to gender identity, race or ethnicity, religious or other cultural preferences, or socioeconomic status.
+- All clients are unique individuals and the professional case manager engages them without regard to gender identity, sexual orientation, familial status, disability, race or ethnicity, religious or other cultural preferences, or socioeconomic status.

 - Case managers have long been on the forefront of change achieved through advocacy, collaboration, and professional action.